zakariaahrbil/Evetic/README.md

 ⚠️ **Development Only**:
 - Hardcoded credentials in `application.properties`
-- Keycloak running in `start-dev` mode
 - CSRF disabled for API simplicity

 **For Production**:
 - Use environment variables for sensitive data
 - Enable proper CSRF protection if needed
-- Configure proper JWT validation
+- Configure proper authentication and validation
 - Use secure password policies
 - Enable HTTPS/TLS